 8. Pope, Baldwin or Ski Beach.
 Located on the west side of the south shore, these are a fair distance from the fireworks so the view is smaller.
 The upside is the lack of crowds.

 9. In a kayak, different type of water vehicle but allows you to maneuver around into a safer place away from the crowds.
+But stay on the edge of the lake away from power boats.
+They can’t see you.

 There are a few other places to watch the lake, but you have to really know the lake to find them.
 Where ever you go to watch the fireworks, the show starts at 9:45 pm.
 KRLT, local radio station, puts together a synchronized music score to match the fireworks.
 So, get your patriotism going and get out there among them!